karmasta13/karmasta13/README.md

 - 👩‍💻  Currently working as an Associate Data Scientist at [**Cloud Factory**](https://www.cloudfactory.com/).
 - 💬  Let's brainstorm over tech, algorithms, career, and music
 - 🔍 Interested in my path to this point?
 Think [**certificates**](https://github.com/karmasta13/karmasta13/tree/main/certificate_station) for the story.
-- 🌟  Founder of the project Panchi Nepal, focusing on leadership and SRHR
+- 🌟  Founder of the project [Digital Kala Nepal](https://www.instagram.com/digitalkala.nepal/) which works to bridge the digital divide, and [Panchi Nepal](https://www.instagram.com/panchi.nepal/) which works to aware people on SRHR and leadership to women.
 - ⚡  Fun fact: I'm a bookaholic and I've lost count of how many bookmarks I own

 <br/>